HPS436 - Research Project B

 |Scheduled learning activities - campus||

-1 x 2 hours of contact with a research supervisor and 19 hours of private study per week
+1 x 2 hours of contact with a research supervisor and 19 hours of self-directed learning per week

-1 x 1 hours of contact with a research supervisor and 19 hours of private study per week
+1 x 1 hour of contact with a research supervisor and 19 hours of self-directed learning per week

 Together, HPS435 and HPS436 constitute the research thesis components of the Honours degree